kleinerman/dobie/docs/front_end_specs.rst

 Event Reports
 ~~~~~~~~~~~~~

-When all the filters are applied a pop up window will appear with the report:
+When all the filters are applied and search button is pressed a pop up window will appear with the report:

 .. image:: images_front_end_specs/events_report.png